sundi133/rag-eval/README.md

 [![codecov](https://codecov.io/gh/yourusername/question-answer-generator/branch/main/graph/badge.svg?token=yourcodecovtoken)](https://codecov.io/gh/yourusername/question-answer-generator)

 [![License](https://img.shields.io/badge/License-Apache%202.0-blue.svg)](LICENSE)

-This repo is a tool designed to generate question-answer datasets for evaluating LLM + RAG based apps, particularly focusing on scenarios involving various types of questions.
-The dataset is constructed to test the capabilities of the LLM + RAG approach in handling different question contexts.
-The current version supports the generation of three types of questions: follow-up continuous questions, turn-key new questions, and questions spread across multiple chunks.

 | Trying to evaluate an LLM on massive documents without automated eval dataset. | Realizing the importance of eval dataset generation for accurate llm app evaluations. |
 | ----------------------------------------------------------------------- | ------------------------------------------------------------------ |